 Spam filtering spots and removes malicious or unwanted emails, stopping spam and phishing from reaching users.

-Phishing is the most reported method of cyber attack
+Phishing is the most reported method of cyber attack, which is why inbound filtering remains a core SEG capability.

 A SEG filters spam using methods like: